enigma-io/boundless/UITable/README.md

 - __onRowInteract__ `Function`
   invoked when a cell in a row is interacted with; returns (event, rowIndex)

+- __throttleInterval__ `Number`
+  (default 300) the time in milliseconds to pause row fetching during a fast drag operation on the scroll handles

 - __totalRows__ `Number`
   the total length of the data set, necessary for smart scrollbar calculations